Etale cohomology, purity and formality with torsion coefficients: Main results in the homologically graded case

 collapses at the $E^2$-page.
 However, this is not the case.
 Indeed the $E^2$-page has non-trivial homology in arbitrarily high degree.
 On the other hand, the space $\oper{D}(\l)_{h\Sigma_\l}$ has the homotopy type of the space of unordered configurations of $\l$ points in the plane which is a manifold and in particular has bounded above homology. \end{rem}

-\begin{rem} This result will be generalized to higher dimensional little disks operads in forthcoming work of the second author with Pedro Boavida de Brito.
-The strategy of proof is exactly the same: we construct a Frobenius automorphism on the singular chains over the little $n$-disks operad which is such that the resulting operad in Tate complexes is pure. \end{rem}
+\begin{rem} Formality of the operad of little disks with torsion coefficients is generalized to higher dimensional little disks operads in the work \cite{BH} of the second author with Pedro Boavida de Brito.
+The strategy of proof is exactly the same: we construct a Frobenius automorphism on the singular chains over the little $n$-disks operad in such a way that the resulting operad in Tate complexes is pure. \end{rem}

 We have a similar theorem for the framed little disks operad $\oper{FD}$.

 \begin{theo} The dg-operad $C_*(\oper{FD},\F_\l)$ is $(\l-2)$-formal. \end{theo}

 \begin{proof} The proof is entirely analogous once we have an action of $\widehat{GT}$ on the framed little disks operad.
 This is constructed in \cite[Theorem 8.4]{boavidaoperads} and the effect of this action on homology is explained in \cite[Theorem 9.1]{boavidaoperads}. \end{proof}